cnabio/cnab-spec/101-bundle-json.md

 - The schema version of the bundle, as a string with a `v` prefix.
 This schema is to be referenced as `v1` or `v1.0.0-WD`
 - The top-level package information (`name` and `version`)
-    - name: The bundle name
+  - name: The bundle name, including namespacing.
+The namespace can have one or more elements separated by a dot (e.g. `acme.tunnels.wordpress`).
+The left most element of the namespace is the most general moving toward more specific elements on the right.
   - version: Semantic version of the bundle
   - description: Short description of the bundle
 - Information on the invocation images, as an array
 - A list of images included with this bundle, as an array
 - A specification of which parameters MAY be overridden, and how those are to be validated